Bin-Huang/NodeSpider/README.md

-20 lines of code to build a web crawler as a geek.
+20 lines of code to create a web crawler as a geek.

 Easier and more efficient to crawl a website and extract data, NodeSpider can save your time.